shreyasshirwadkar/Quiz-for-children/README.md

 ### Multiple-Choice Answers: Questions are presented with four multiple-choice options.
 ### Quiz Selection: Users can select and attempt various quizzes from the platform.
 ### User-Friendly Interface: Designed to be intuitive and easy to navigate for children with hearing and speech impairments.
+## Authentication and Authorization
+### User Registration
+### Register a New User: New users can sign up by providing a username and password.
+If the ### username already exists, an error message will be shown.
+### User Login
+### Log In: Users log in using their username and password.
+Upon successful authentication, ### access and refresh tokens are generated and stored in cookies.
+### User Logout
+### Log Out: Users can log out, which clears the authentication cookies and invalidates the ### session.
 ## Usage
 ### Main Page
 ### Login/Signup: Click the "Login" button to navigate to the authentication page where you can log in or sign up.